certik/scipy-2016-symengine-talk/abstract.md

-Evidence of public speaking ability: The first author has given talks at SciPy 2007 and 2009, EuroSciPy 2008 and other conferences (PMAA'08, CSE09, FEMTEC 2009, ESCO 2010, APS California-Nevada Section 2011, ...), we held a SymPy tutorial at SciPy 2013, and he has given other tutorials and seminars at various places (Los Alamos National Lab, CU Denver, University of Nevada Reno, ...).
+Evidence of public speaking ability: The first author has given talks at SciPy 2007 and 2009, EuroSciPy 2008 and other conferences (PMAA'08, CSE09, FEMTEC 2009, ESCO 2010, APS California-Nevada Section 2011, ...), we held a SymPy tutorial at SciPy 2013, and he has given other talks, tutorials and seminars at various places (Los Alamos National Lab, Lawrence Berkeley National Lab, Lawrence Livermore National Lab, CU Denver, University of Nevada Reno, ...).